 We’ve got some important news about solar energy that you should know about.
 The State Corporation Commission (SCC) is making changes to the net metering rules in Virginia and we need to pay attention to this.
 Net metering is how you get credit for the electricity your solar panels produce.

-Right now, if you have solar panels, you get credited at the full retail rate (14-15 cents per kilowatt-hour) for the electricity you send back to the grid.
+Right now, if you have solar panels, you get credited at the full retail rate (13-16 cents per kilowatt-hour) for the electricity you send back to the grid.
 This has made it a good deal for people to invest in solar energy.
 However, in some other states, revisions to net-metering has lowered the value of these credits.
 In some places, they only get around 4 cents per kWh.
 Utilities around the country are pushing for lower net-metering rates, making solar less attractive for homeowners.
-Without public resistance, the utiltity companies are getting their way.
+Without public resistance, the utility companies are getting their way.

 What’s Happening Now?